andressiri/footstrap-ecommerce/README.md

   <summary>Sequelize</summary>

-  [Sequelize](https://sequelize.org/) es un moderno Mapeador de Objetos Relacionales u ORM (por las siglas en inglés de Object Relational Mapping) para TypeScript y Node.js en conjunto con PostgresSQL y otras bases de datos relacionales SQL.
-Siendo un ORM, Sequelize me permite acceder a la base de datos usando una lógica orientada a objetos con Javascript, una gran ventaja.
-La utilización del cliente de sequelize con las migraciones y los seeders realmente facilita la creación, el trabajo y las pruebas con la base de datos.
+  [Sequelize](https://sequelize.org/) is a modern Object Relational Mapper or ORM for TypeScript and Node.js in conjunction with PostgresSQL and other relational SQL databases.
+Being an ORM, Sequelize allows me to access the database using object-oriented logic with JavaScript, a great advantage.
+Using the sequelize client with migrations and seeders really makes it easy to create, work and test with the database.

   </details>